MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-graph-api.md

 1. Tenant admin consent: A simple way of [consenting on behalf of an organization as a tenant admin](/azure/active-directory/manage-apps/consent-and-permissions-overview#admin-consent) is by getting [consent from admin](/azure/active-directory/manage-apps/grant-admin-consent).

-Another approach for getting Graph scopes is to present a consent dialog using our existing [third party OAuth provider authentication approach](~/tabs/how-to/authentication/auth-tab-aad.md#navigate-to-the-authorization-page-from-your-pop-up-page).
-This approach involves presenting an Azure AD consent dialog box to the user.
+Another approach for getting Graph scopes is to present a consent dialog using the existing [third-party OAuth provider authentication approach](~/tabs/how-to/authentication/auth-tab-aad.md#navigate-to-the-authorization-page-from-your-pop-up-page).
+The approach involves presenting an Azure AD consent dialog box to the user.

 You can also ask for consent using the TeamsJS [authentication](/javascript/api/@microsoft/teams-js/authentication) capability.